jfo/blog/source/drafts/sild12.md

 ```

 This is _pretty ugly_, but it works for now.
 I might like to refactor it later
-on, but it covers all of my cases.
+on, maybe to use a switch statement, but it covers all of my cases.

 Separating these boolean expressions onto so many different lines makes the
 code look more verbose, but it aids readability quite a bit- the groupings are